Archives

 This was the name of an excellent article ‘on a very modern torture’ by Polly Vernon in The Times Magazine (22.10.11).
 Heel heights were rated for pain and discomfort and the 6 1/2 inch high heels were give a 10/10 pain rating!
 Why do women agree to suffer in this way?
 The article discusses back and foot pain and a podiatrist states that he has treated women whose tendons ‘were so retracted they can’t put their foot on the floor any more’.
 An exaggerated claim?
 Unfortunately, no.

-Sadly,they preferred to keep their high heels, rather than allow their bodies to become less distorted.
+Sadly, these pupils preferred to keep their high heels, rather than allow their bodies to become less distorted.
+They had very few lessons.
 However it is possible, through having AT lessons, to undo some of the damage, if women are willing to make some changes in their footwear and in their habitual way of using their bodies.

 Why are high heels so damaging?